ferenk/github-tests/README.md

-﻿---
-layout: default
----

-Insert your frequently used texts or special characters, symbols (e.g emoticons) into your text easily!
+﻿Insert your frequently used texts or special characters, symbols (e.g emoticons) into your text easily!
 You can use multiple short code mappings simultenously:

 - **Built-in** short code maps: